 Main language: Spanish

-Money: Cuban Peso (CUP) and the Cuban Convertible Peso (CUC), both of which can be divided into 100 centavos.
+Money: Cuban Peso (CUP), which can be divided into 100 centavos.
 Expats will be able to find ATMs in most urban centres.

 Tipping: Tips are generally expected and appreciated in Cuba.
 A tip of 10 percent is considered the standard, with more being offered for excellent service.